 There have been positive signs of some lenders starting to relend products that were originally withdrawn at the start of this crisis.
 Also, despite the large reduction in most buy-to-let mortgage products, there has been a slight increase in 2-year and 5-year fixed rate buy-to-let products with a 60% LTV mortgage.

 Existing buy-to-let mortgages

 As mentioned above, benefits from the Bank of England’s low base rate haven’t been passed on to buy-to-let mortgages.
 On the contrary, many lenders have widened their margins.
-If you are hoping to reduce your monthly mortgage repayments to help relieve some of the financial pressure during this time, it’s advisable for you to remortgage quickly as interest rates on buy-to-let mortgage deals are increasing.
+You may be hoping to reduce your monthly mortgage repayments to help relieve some of the financial pressure during this time.
+If so, it’s advisable for you to remortgage quickly as interest rates on buy-to-let mortgage deals are increasing.

 Mortgage payment holiday